astronomer/astronomer-cosmos/docs/dbt/configuration.rst

     As of now, this feature is only available for the default execution mode ``local``

-    Only warnings in tests are currently supported
+    Only warnings in tests are currently supported for this feature.

 Cosmos enables you to receive warning notifications from tests and process them using a callback function.
 The ``on_warning_callback`` parameter adds two extra context variables to the callback function: ``test_names`` and ``test_results``.